MineKing9534/DiscordToolKit/Readme.md

 It also provides a built-in way to localize both commands and menus.

 To create a DTK instance, you can use the `discordToolKit` function.
 As parameters, you have to pass your `JDA` instance and optionally an instance of the main class of your bot.
-This is useful if you need already have a reference to the DTK instance available but also need access to your main class instance.
+This is useful if you already have a reference to the DTK instance available but also need access to your main class instance.
 This is common in custom components or command implementations because they always provide a reference to their respective managers (Both CommandManager and UIManager have a reference to their DTK instance in the `manager` property).
 If you don't provide an instance of your main class, `Unit` is used implicitly.